 Personal Assets Trust plc (the 'Company') is what its name implies.
-It is an investment trust run for private investors, who range from first time savers to experienced investors, many of whom have entrusted a significant part of their portfolio to the Company.
+It is an investment trust run for private investors, who range from first time savers to experienced investors, who may often have entrusted a significant part of their portfolio to the Company.